 Black Friday 2020 gaming mouse and keyboard deals: all the best early deals

-Black Friday is well and truly underway this week, but if you’re looking to pick up a new gaming mouse or gaming keyboard then there’s little need to wait until the big day itself on November 27th when there are already loads of great Black Friday mice and keyboard deals on right now.
-Already we’ve seen some stonking deals on RPS reader favourite, the Logitech G502 Hero, as well as its cheaper G203 Lightsync sibling, now down to a ridiculous £18 / $15.
-There are also some great deals to be had on our favourite gaming keyboard, the Roccat Vulcan, over in the US, too, which is down $50 off its usual price.
+Black Friday is properly upon us now, and even though the big day itself technically isn’t until November 27th, you don’t need to wait to pick up a new gaming keyboard or mouse.
+There are already loads of great Black Friday mice and keyboard deals on right now, with some smashing discounts on RPS faves like the Logitech G Pro Wireless mouse, which we reviewed as the best wireless mouse ever made.
+Its slighly more budget sibling, the Logitech G203 Lightsync, meanwhile, is down to a truly bargaintastic £20.
+There are also some great deals for our US pals too, where our favourite gaming keyboard, the Roccat Vulcan, has a tasty $50 discount from its usual price.

 To help make things easier for you, I’ve separated them out into various sections, and you can click the links on the right there to take you straight to the part of the page you’re most interested in.